f4str/digit-recognizer/README.md

 # Digit Recognizer

-Simple implementations of different types of neural network classifiers for the MNIST data set using PyTorch.
+Simple implementations of different types of neural network classifiers and training scripts for the MNIST data set using `PyTorch`.
+Also includes a GUI using `Tkinter` to draw digits and predict accordingly.

-This serves as template starter code for setting up classifiers.

 ## Installation